-These 5 Greek and Latin Root Activities will help your students learn word meanings and develop strong vocabulary while engaging your students during both in-person and distance learning!
+These 5 Greek and Latin Root Activities & games will help your students learn word meanings and develop strong vocabulary while engaging your students during both in-person and distance learning!

 If you are looking for other techniques to strengthen student vocabulary be sure to check out Teaching Vocabulary So Students Really Learn It to find out more!